dahlia/awesome-sqlalchemy/README.rst

 Awesome SQLAlchemy
 ==================

-A curated list of awesome extra libraries for SQLAlchemy_.
+A curated list of awesome extra libraries and resources for SQLAlchemy_.
 Inspired by awesome-python_.
 (See also other `awesome lists`__!)

 Licensed under a `Creative Commons Attribution-ShareAlike 4.0 International